thefonso/Jon-Calvin-Petful-Client/README.md

-Petful:
+## Petful
-An application made by Jonathan Jackson and Calvin Rosehart
+An application made by Jonathan Jackson and Calvin Rosehart.

-The project
+## Project Summary
 Petful operates on a first-in, first-out basis.
 The project begins with a queue of dogs and a queue of cats (on the API end), users adopt the first available dog or cat as selected.
-When it is a users turn to adopt a pet, click the adopt button to dequeue that pet and complete the adoption process!
+When it is a user's turn to adopt a pet, click the adopt button to dequeue that pet and complete the adoption process!

+## Technologies Used
+Client: React, HTML/CSS
+Server: Node.js, Express

+## Links
+Link to Live App: https://petful-app-puptpybuk.now.sh/

+Link to Client Repo: https://github.com/thinkful-ei-iguana/Jon-Calvin-Petful-Client

+Link to Server Repo: https://github.com/thinkful-ei-iguana/Jon-Calvin-Petful-Fixing-Issues

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).